Alfa Romeo Tonale review

 Everyday costs, plus how reliable and safe it is

-The official fuel economy figures for the mild-hybrid Tonale – close to 50mpg – suggest that it should match the Hyundai Tucson and Kia Sportage hybrids.
-That would probably require a lot of low-speed town driving in electric mode though, and our mixed test route yielded a figure in the mid-30s.
-The PHEV looks more impressive on paper, with an official figure of up to 217mpg, but you’ll need to keep the battery charged up to get near that.
+The Tonale PHEV looks impressively efficient on paper, with an official figure of up to 217mpg, but you’ll need to keep the battery charged up to get near that.
 When the 15.5kWh battery is depleted and the petrol engine is doing all the work, we saw an average of 32.5mpg on our real-world test route.

+In terms of reliability, we didn’t have enough data on the Tonale to include it in the 2024 What Car?
+Reliability Survey but Alfa Romeo as a brand performed poorly, claiming 30th place out of 31 manufacturers.
+Only MG did worse.
 For some peace of mind, the Tonale comes with a three-year unlimited mileage warranty, just like the one BMW gives you.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here

-Alfa Romeo Tonale interior infotainment
+Alfa Romeo Tonale infotainment touchscreen

 FAQs